On the Kontsevich integral for knotted trivalent graphs: A quick overview of the Kontsevich integral for knots

 \subsection{Convergence}

 Let us review the proof of the fact that each integral in the above formula is convergent.
 By looking at the definition, one observes that the only way the integral may not be finite is the $(z_i-z_i')$ in the denominator getting arbitrarily small near the critical points (the boundaries of the connected components of the integration domain).
-This only happens near a cup or cap in the knot- otherwise the minimum distance between strands is a lower bound for the denominator.
+This only happens near a local minimum or maximum in the knot - otherwise the minimum distance between strands is a lower bound for the denominator.

 If a chord $c_k$ is separated from the critical value by another ``long'' chord $c_{k+1}$ ending closer to the critical value, as shown below, then the smallness in the denominator corresponding to chord $c_k$ will be canceled by the smallness of the integration domain for $c_{k+1}$, hence the integral converges: